 Although the popularity of extrinsic emotion regulation research is an exciting area for those working in the field, the lack of conceptual positioning creates a challenge to make meaningful progress.
-This ambiguity likely stems from the initial adoption of the term interpersonal emotion regulation (ER), which has been used to describe two different processes (intrinsic vs. extrinsic; Zaki & Williams, 2018).
+This ambiguity likely stems from the initial adoption of the term interpersonal emotion regulation, which has been used to describe two different processes (intrinsic vs. extrinsic; Zaki & Williams, 2013).
 Despite both processes targeting emotion regulation in a social context, the crucial distinction lies in the initiator of the regulation attempt.
 Specifically, intrinsic interpersonal emotion regulation unfolds when a target actively seeks emotional support from others, whereas extrinsic interpersonal emotion regulation transpires when the regulator takes the initiative to engage with the target in aiding them with their emotions.

 The use of a single term to describe these two different mechanisms can promote confusion and misinterpretation in research and practice, by obscuring the directional nuances inherent in both intrinsic and extrinsic processes.
-Thus, some researchers have adopted the term extrinsic emotion regulation (MacCann et al., 2024; Nozaki & Mikolajczak, 2020).
-The conceptualisation of extrinsic emotion regulation within the literature is relatively consistent, predominantly centred on the notion of modulating the emotional experiences of another person (Butler, 2015; Gross, 2015; Kwon & López-Pérez, 2022; López-Pérez et al., 2016; López-Pérez, 2018; MacCann et al., 2023; Niven, 2017; Nozaki & Mikolajczak, 2019; Walker et al., 2023;
+Thus, some researchers have adopted the term extrinsic emotion regulation (MacCann et al., in press; Nozaki & Mikolajczak, 2020).
+The conceptualization of extrinsic emotion regulation within the literature is relatively consistent, predominantly centered on the notion of modulating the emotional experiences of another person (Butler, 2015; Gross, 2015a; Kwon & López-Pérez, 2022; López-Pérez, 2018; López-Pérez et al., 2016; MacCann et al., in press; Niven, 2017; Nozaki & Mikolajczak, 2020; S. A. Walker, Pinkus, Double, et al., 2024; S. A. Walker, Pinkus, Olderbak & MacCann, 2024; Zaki & Williams, 2013).
+More precisely, Nozaki and